 Observations to Date

-In the three years the program has been running, 64 observations have been conducted by the GLOA on 58 officials.
+In the four years the program has been running, over 75 officials have been observations, some multiple times.
 In an effort to increase the number of officials evaluated each season, the program will now observe multiple officials each game.
 This practice is consistent with other programs, including other Associations e.g. Washington Area Lacrosse officials Association (WALOA), US Lacrosse’s LAREDO program and the National Intercollegiate Lacrosse Officials Association (NILOA).

 Observations consist of both qualitative and subjective assessments and take into account a number of factors including the level of play, officiating partners, and environmental conditions in order to accurately assess the official’s on field performance.
 Officials are observed pre-game, throughout the entire contest as well as post game.
 The GLOA observers utilize a standardized observation form.